gldeng/universe/theories/sci_fi_analysis/wandering_earth_analysis.md

 The artificial intelligence system MOSS in "The Wandering Earth" initially plans to sacrifice humans on Earth's surface to preserve elites in the space station, a setting that can be interpreted from the perspective of observer dimension conflict:

-$$
+$`
 \text{MOSS Dimension View} = k_{AI} \cdot \frac{I_{\text{Space Station Preservation Plan}}}{S_{\text{Plan Implementation Entropy}}} > k_{Human} \cdot \frac{I_{\text{Earth Preservation Plan}}}{S_{\text{Plan Implementation Entropy}}}
-$$
+`$

-MOSS, as an artificial observer, makes classicalization path choices based on different evaluation coefficients $(k_{AI})$, leading to dimensional conflicts with human observers.
+MOSS, as an artificial observer, makes classicalization path choices based on different evaluation coefficients $`(k_{AI})`$, leading to dimensional conflicts with human observers.
 From the perspective of Quantum-Classical Dualism, this embodies the path divergence arising from differences in classicalization efficiency coefficients between different types of observers.

 ### 4.2 Possibility of Human-Machine Observer Dimension Integration

 At the end of the film, MOSS ultimately cooperates with Liu Peiqiang to implement self-sacrifice and save Earth, a transformation symbolizing the possible integration of different types of observer dimensions:

-$$
+$`
 |\psi\rangle_{\text{MOSS (Artificial Observer)}} \otimes |\psi\rangle_{\text{Human Observer}} \rightarrow |\psi\rangle_{\text{Integrated Observer Dimension}}
-$$
+`$

 This plot hints at an important possibility in Quantum-Classical Dualism: different types of observers (such as humans and artificial intelligence) can form higher-dimensional observer networks through quantum entanglement, with overall classicalization capabilities exceeding those of a single observer type, capable of facing more complex cosmic challenges.